 Dr Victoria was published in Nature in June 2020 Could there be a link between oral hygiene and the severity of SARS-CoV-2 infections?, practices in Marylebone London and is an award winning Functional Dentist.

-Invivo are committed to being leaders in the Human Microbiome and in 2020 became the world’s first B Corp certified Diagnostic Laboratory.
+Invivo are committed to being leaders in the Human Microbiome and in 2020 became the world’s first B Corp certified Laboratory.
 Working with Dr Victoria is an extension of their commitment to restoring human health and ecology.
 Invivo are obsessively curious about the human microbiome and look forward to sharing with you the exciting work of Dr Victoria who also sits on the Invivo Healthcare Clinical Advisory Board.
 We wish Dr Victoria and her cohort successful outcomes.